1. PERSONAL FINANCE

 Key Takeaways:

-• Secured credit cards and prepaid debit cards are both viable alternatives to traditional credit cards.
+• Secured credit cards and prepaid debit cards are viable alternatives to traditional credit cards.

 • Both require you to provide money up front, but there are other important differences between the two.